vered1986/PythonUtils/word_embeddings/README.md

-This directory contains scripts for loading and storing pretrained word embeddings.
+This directory contains scripts for loading, storing, converting and visualizing word embeddings.

+# Format Conversion

 ## Convert textual format to binary format